 - Your symptoms persist or worsen after seven days.

 - You have an underlying illness that weakens the immune system.

 - Laboratory cultures have identified Campylobacter bacteria in your blood.

-To slow down the diarrhea, your doctor may recommend loperamide (Imodium, generic versions) or other anti-diarrheal drug.
+To slow down the diarrhea, your doctor may recommend loperamide (Imodium, generic versions) or another anti-diarrheal drug.

 In patients with reactive arthritis, a Campylobacter infection can trigger an arthritis flare in one or more joints, usually within seven to 10 days after the diarrhea begins.